KxSystems/kx-vscode/README.md

     ![installnewinstance](https://github.com/KxSystems/kx-vscode/blob/main/img/installnewinstance.jpg?raw=true)

-1. If you have already registered, then choose `Select/Enter a license`.
-If you haven't registered, choose `Acquire license`, this will open a dialog with a redirect link to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).
+1. An dropdown will be displayed with the two options:

     ![findlicense](https://github.com/KxSystems/kx-vscode/blob/main/img/findlicense.jpg?raw=true)

+    - If you haven't yet registered for q, choose `Acquire license`, this will open a dialog with a redirect link to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).

+    - If you have already registered for any of the [versions of q available](#versions-available) choose `Select/Enter a license`.

 1. Once registered you will receive an email with you license details.